simbo1905/simple-record-store/readme.md

 Note that the comments state that the `byte[]` is a copy which is because `String` always copies data so that it is immutable.

-There is `java.util.Logging` set to `Level.FINE` that shows the keys and size of the data that is being inserted, updated, or deleted.
+There is `java.util.Logging` at `Level.FINE` that shows the keys and size of the data that is being inserted, updated, or deleted.
 If you have a bug please try to create a repeatable test with fine logging enabled and post the logging.
-There is additional logging at `Level.FINEST` that shows every byte that is written or read from file.
+There is additional logging at `Level.FINEST` that shows every byte that is written to, or read from, the file.

 ## Details